-1680:07 Attendance Requirements
+1680:20 Attendance Requirements

-- A. Every student is expected to attend school punctually and regularly. - B. Reasons for excused absences include sickness, attendance at a funeral, and doctor appointments. - C. A local school shall set minimum attendance requirements.
+- A. Every student is expected to attend school punctually and regularly. - B. Reasons for excused absences include sickness, attendance at a funeral, and doctor appointments. - C. The conference office of education shall set minimum attendance requirements.

-1690:02 Student Transcripts and Delinquent Accounts
+1690:20 Student Transcripts and Delinquent Accounts

 Where not prohibited by law, schools may withhold transcripts of scholarship credit until the student account is paid or satisfactory financial arrangements are agreed upon.
-This statement must be published in the school bulletin.
+This statement must be published in the school handbook.
 (See §1930.)